andrewxcheng/fx-rates/README.md

 - Site D: CookieC is required to access this site.
 This site then contains the information that we are aiming to scrape.

 Therefore, to access Site D and its information, we need to start at Site A and go through the chain of sites to finally access Site D. It is impossible to access Site D directly, as it requires a cookie from the previous site, which requires a cookie from the previous site, and so on.

+In Convera's case, the two tokens that act as these keys to create the chain are called:
+- AWSALBTGCORS
+- AWSALBCORS

+These need to be taken from a previous page and then fed into the HTML headers of the following page to access the next page.
+## Using Selenium
+To access all the pages, Convera requires a session ID.
+This token will expire in a short period, so the program must obtain a new token from Convera's website each time.
+Selenium is used to retrieve this initial session ID token.
+After it is retrieved, the rest of the data scraping can be processed using the requests package.

+The two tokens that are required to access the database are:
+- JSESSIONID
+- ak_bmsc

+These are taken from the initial Selenium scrape, and then stored as variables to use in later requests made.